shaloo/docs.arcana/docs/auth/integrate/custom-oauth.md

 {% include "./text-snippets/non-evm-warning.md" %}

-Following are the install and integration instructions for a simple HTML/CSS/JS app that uses custom user authentication and not the social login offered by the {{config.extra.arcana.sdk_name}}.
+Following are the integration instructions for a simple HTML/CSS/JS app that uses custom user authentication and not the social login offered by the {{config.extra.arcana.sdk_name}}.

 Depending upon the [[web3-stack-apps|app type]], you may need to [[sdk-installation|install one or more SDKs]] and the integration code may vary from one app type to another.